Petroleum: 19th century

-Modern

-Chemist James Young noticed a natural petroleum seepage in the Riddings colliery at Alfreton, Derbyshire from which he distilled a light thin oil suitable for use as lamp oil, at the same time obtaining a more viscous oil suitable for lubricating machinery.
+Chemist James Young in 1847 noticed a natural petroleum seepage in the coal mine at riddings Alfreton, Derbyshire from which he distilled a light thin oil suitable for use as lamp oil, at the same time obtaining a more viscous oil suitable for lubricating machinery.
 In 1848, Young set up a small business refining crude oil.

 Young eventually succeeded, by distilling cannel coal at low heat, in creating a fluid resembling petroleum, which when treated in the same way as the seep oil gave similar products.
-Young found that by slow distillation he could obtain several useful liquids from it, one of which he named "paraffine oil" because at low temperatures it congealed into a substance resembling paraffin wax.

-The production of these oils and solid paraffin wax from coal formed the subject of his patent dated 17 October 1850.
-In 1850 Young & Meldrum and Edward William Binney entered into partnership under the title of E.W.
+Young found that by slow distillation he could obtain several useful liquids from it, one of which he named "paraffine oil" because at low temperatures it congealed into a substance resembling paraffin wax.The production of these oils and solid paraffin wax from coal formed the subject of his patent dated October 17, 1850.
+In 1850, Young & Meldrum and Edward William Binney entered into partnership under the title of E.W.
 Binney & Co. at Bathgate in West Lothian and E. Meldrum & Co. at Glasgow; their works at Bathgate were completed in 1851 and became the first truly commercial oil-works in the world with the first modern oil refinery.

-The world's first oil refinery was built in 1856 by Ignacy Łukasiewicz.
-His achievements also included the discovery of how to distill kerosene from seep oil, the invention of the modern kerosene lamp (1853), the introduction of the first modern street lamp in Europe (1853), and the construction of the world's first modern oil "mine" (1854). at Bóbrka, near Krosno (still operational as of 2020).
+The world's first oil refinery was built in 1856 by Ignacy Łukasiewicz in Austria.
+His achievements also included the discovery of how to distill kerosene from seep oil, the invention of the modern kerosene lamp (1853), the introduction of the first modern street lamp in Europe (1853), and the construction of the world's first modern oil "mine" (1854). at Bóbrka, near Krosno (still operational as of 2025).

-The demand for petroleum as a fuel for lighting in North America and around the world quickly grew.
-Edwin Drake's 1859 well near Titusville, Pennsylvania, is popularly considered the first modern well.
-Already 1858 Georg Christian Konrad Hunäus found a significant amount of petroleum while drilling for lignite 1858 in Wietze, Germany.
-Wietze later provided about 80% of German consumption in the Wilhelminian Era.
-The production stopped in 1963, but Wietze has hosted a Petroleum Museum since 1970.